 Financial support comes from the National Science Foundation.
 Admitted students receive a stipend of $3000.
 Participants also get full room and board while participating in the program, with housing in a dormitory room on campus, and a full meal plan for use in a campus cafeteria and the student center.
 In addition, participants are given an allowance of up to $500 for research expenses, and out-of-state travelers get up to $500 for the travel expenses incurred while traveling to and from the site.

 To apply for the program, you must:

 Have two faculty members who know you well submit letters of recommendation on your behalf.
 Be sure to request the letters of recommendation well in advance.
 Letter writers must use the online recommendation form.
-You should direct your letter writers to our web page and have them click on the link for the recommendation form.
+(Form is currently unavailable) You should direct your letter writers to our web page and have them click on the link for the recommendation form.
 We highly encourage letter writers to write their letter of recommendation ahead of time in their own word processing program, that way they can just cut and paste the text into the text box on the recommendation form.

 Have your institution send an OFFICIAL transcript to: REU Program Director, Department of Psychology, Colorado State University, 1876 Campus Delivery, Fort Collins, CO 80523-1876